Community Coffee

 The company now imports coffee beans from Brazil, Colombia, and Mexico through ports in New Orleans and Houston.
 Since 1988, it has run a program in which UPC labels from its products can be redeemed for donations to Louisiana schools.
 In 2002 Community entered into a deal with the Abahuzamugambi farming cooperative in Rwanda, facilitated by the PEARL agricultural program, to purchase Maraba coffee.
 This was the first direct contract between an African farming cooperative and American coffee roaster.

 In 1995, Community Coffee began opening a chain of retail coffeehouses throughout Louisiana.
-Community also launched stores in Texas and Alabama, however, ventures in neighboring states failed due to the entrenchment of Starbucks and local brands.
+Community also launched stores in Texas and Alabama; however, ventures in neighboring states failed due to the entrenchment of Starbucks and local brands.
 In 2013, Community spun off its coffee house business into a separate company named CC's Coffee House in order to facilitate out-of-state expansion.
 CC's remains under the ownership of the Saurage family.

+In June 2026, Community Coffee partnered with Dolly Parton to offer Cup of Ambition Coffee at her Tennessean Travel Stop in Cornersville, TN off I-65 South of Nashville.